 David

-I don’t think the Bat Away would be a good option.
+I don’t think the Pest Away would be a good option.
 It has a strong odor and though it might chase away the bats, it will probably chase away any people too.

 But what would be a viable option is the use of Ultra Sound.
 Bats hate these sounds and I’m sure if you get the areas covered by a blanket of ultra sound, the bats will leave and stay away for good.